Cristina D'Avena: Acting and television programmes

 D'Avena performed the Italian theme song for the anime series, Ai Shite Knight (known in Italy as Kiss Me Licia).
 She also starred as the female lead, Licia (Yakko-chan), in four live-action drama sequels: Love me Licia, Licia, dolce Licia, Teneramente Licia, and Balliamo e cantiamo con Licia.

 A four-season telefilm was created about D'Avena: Arriva Cristina, Cristina, Cri Cri and Cristina, l' Europa siamo noi.
 They were also hugely successful in the 1990s.

 Cristina has been the presenter and the special guest of many TV programmes for children, such as Holyday on Ice, Sabato al Circo, Luna Party, L' Allegria fa '90, Bim Bum Bam, Buona Domenica, I Fatti Vostri, Lo Zecchino d' Oro, Game Boat, and Matricole e Meteore.

 After co-hosting the TV programme Matricole e Meteore for Canale 5, from 2012 to 2013, D'Avena hosted two music-themed programmes on the TV channel Super!.
 In 2014, she was the voice of Beatrice in the Italian dub of Over the Garden Wall.
 She was a special guest in the 2016 edition of the Festival of Sanremo and was cast for the comedy TV program Colorado.
 On 16 February 2018, D'Avena returned to television as a member of the jury on the first edition of Sanremo Giovani, a teenage talent show hosted by Antonella Clerici.

 On 25 October, she won the Telegatto for her 40-year career and on the occasion of her forty-year career, a compilation titled 40 - The Dream Continues on 25 November, which includes the original versions of her theme songs, unreleased singles and six new duets including Elettra Lamborghini, Lorella Cuccarini, Orietta Berti and Cristiano Malgioglio.

-On 15 December 2022, she is among the guests who take the stage of a celebratory public event organized in Rome for the tenth anniversary of the political party Fratelli d'Italia.
+On 15 December 2022, she was among the guests who took the stage at a celebratory public event organized in Rome for the tenth anniversary of the political party Fratelli d'Italia.
 Her presence arouses bitter controversy among her fans, who consider the values usually communicated by D'Avena to be incompatible with those that characterize the political party, particularly in the field of civil rights, or accuse her of having used the label of "gay icon" without real merit.
 On stage the singer performs with a skirt in the colours of the rainbow flag and pronounces words in support of universal love, but at the end of the performance she receives and exhibits the sweatshirt of the political party.